Cooperative ISAC for LAE: Joint Trajectory Planning, Power allocation, and Dynamic Time Division: Proposed Solution

-The proposed alternating SCA-based scheme effectively transforms the original non-convex trajectory optimization into a sequence of tractable convex programs.
-By exploiting tight concave surrogates and carefully controlling the trust region, the algorithm ensures monotonic improvement and convergence to a stationary solution.
-This framework provides a practical and efficient approach for UAV trajectory design in ISAC networks, balancing communication throughput and sensing reliability.
+The proposed alternating SCA-based scheme transforms the original non-convex trajectory optimization into a sequence of tractable convex programs.
+By using concave surrogate objectives together with trust-region control and an acceptance rule, the method produces a non-decreasing accepted objective sequence while preserving feasibility of the convexified constraints.
+This framework therefore provides a practical and efficient approach for UAV trajectory design in ISAC networks, balancing communication throughput and sensing reliability.